dmitrikotov/SeuratOverlay/README.md

 R package to overlay cluster metadata on top of the Seurat FeaturePlot function

 # Installing SeuratOverlay
-To install SeuratOverlay and the required depndencies from github run the following code:
+To install SeuratOverlay and the required dependencies from Github run the following code:

 ```R
 if(!requireNamespace("devtools", quietly = TRUE)) {